 Montbell’s Seamless Down Hugger is truly a work of art.
 Instead of standard baffles, it uses a web of polyester threads (dubbed the “Spider Baffle System”) to keep the down insulation in place.
 As a result, it achieves more warmth with less insulation (read: less weight) compared with Montbell’s standard sleeping bag designs.
 And on the inside, the liner features a spiraled elastic thread that expands with your movements and constricts to hug your body, effectively trapping warmth.
 Added up, the Seamless Down Hugger is an incredibly effective sleeping bag that's great for a range of body sizes and will make side sleepers happy, too.

 In terms of features, the Down Hugger is premium through and through.
 The 10-denier shell—while undeniably thin—is made with Montbell’s Ballistic Airtight nylon, which is tightly woven to increase tear resistance.
 Further, the zipper is two-way, which means you have the option of venting at the shoulders or the lower legs.
-And at 1 pound 2.7 ounces, it gives the Therm-a-Rest Hyperion above a run for its money in terms of warmth for the weight (for a significant price drop).
+And at 1 pound 2.7 ounces, it gives other models on this list a run for their money in terms of warmth for the weight.
 Finally, it’s worth noting that Montbell offers the Seamless Down Hugger in a variety of fill weights (900, 800, and 650-fill) and temperature ratings (15, 25, 30, 40°F), including “WR” models with windproof Gore-Tex Infinium shell fabrics and water-resistant zippers for added assurance in inclement weather.

 See the Montbell Seamless Down Hugger 800 #3 See the Women's Montbell Down Hugger 800 #3